NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/agreements/_index.md

 Preservation Agreement 2 (NLN <-> University)
   Parties:
-    University Library (organization, licensee)
+    University Library (organization, depositor)
-    NLN (organization, licensor)
+    NLN (organization, custodian)

-  Submission Agreement SA2 (contractId: 2d17)
+  Content access group CAG2 (accessGroupId: 2d17)
     Roles:
       university-research (software) -> producer
 ```

-In this example, `university-research` (a single software agent) is a consumer on SA1 and a producer on SA2.
+In this example, `university-research` (a single software agent) is a consumer on CAG1 and a producer on CAG2.
 Agents cross agreement boundaries.

 ## Role assignments

-Roles link Agents to Submission Agreements.
-A role assignment is a PREMIS `linkingAgentIdentifier` on the Submission Agreement's `rightsStatement`, with a `linkingAgentRole` of `producer` or `consumer`.
+Roles link Agents to Content access groups.
+A role assignment is a PREMIS `linkingAgentIdentifier` on the Content access group's `rightsStatement`, with a `linkingAgentRole` of `producer` or `consumer`.

-Role assignments are stored in their own MongoDB collection, separate from the submission agreement document.
-This separation keeps the submission agreement document stable when roles change.
+Role assignments are stored in their own MongoDB collection, separate from the content access group document.
+This separation keeps the content access group document stable when roles change.

-Role assignments are append-only with temporal tracking:
+Role assignments are immutable except for revocation:

 - Each assignment has a `startDate` and an optional `endDate`
+- The core fields (`agentId`, `accessGroupId`, `role`, `startDate`) are immutable after creation
+- Revoking a role sets `endDate` once; once set, it cannot be changed.
+To re-grant a revoked role, create a new assignment document.
-- Revoking a role sets the `endDate`; the record is never deleted
+- The document is never deleted
-- New assignments are appended as new documents
-- The submission agreement document is not modified when roles change
+- The content access group document is not modified when roles change

 This creates an authorization audit trail: who was permitted to do what, and when.
 This complements the existing object-level audit trail (PREMIS events documenting what actually happened to each IE and file).